-This describes the start_erl program specific to Windows NT.
+This describes the start\erl program specific to Windows NT.
 Although there exists programs with the same name on other platforms, their functionality is not the same.

-The start_erl program is distributed both in compiled form (under <Erlang root>\erts-<version>\bin) and in source form (under <Erlang root>\erts-<version>\src).
+The start\erl program is distributed both in compiled form (under <Erlang root>\erts-<version>\bin) and in source form (under <Erlang root>\erts-<version>\src).
 The purpose of the source code is to make it possible to easily customize the program for local needs, such as cyclic restart detection etc. There is also a "make"-file, written for the nmake program distributed with Microsoft Visual C++.
 The program can however be compiled with any Win32 C compiler (possibly with slight modifications).

 The purpose of the program is to aid release handling on Windows NT.
-The program should be called by the erlsrv program, read up the release data file start_erl.data and start Erlang.
-Certain options to start_erl are added and removed by the release handler during upgrade with emulator restart (more specifically the -data option).
+The program should be called by the erlsrv program, read up the release data file start\erl.data and start Erlang.
+Certain options to start\erl are added and removed by the release handler during upgrade with emulator restart (more specifically the -data option).

-start_erl [<erl options>] ++ [<start_erl options>]
+start\erl [<erl options>] ++ [<start\erl options>]

-The start_erl program in its original form recognizes the following options:
+The start\erl program in its original form recognizes the following options:

-- ++ Mandatory, delimits start_erl options from normal Erlang options.
+- ++ Mandatory, delimits start\erl options from normal Erlang options.
 Everything on the command line before the ++ is interpreted as options to be sent to the erl program.
-Everything after ++ is interpreted as options to start_erl itself. - -reldir < release root > Mandatory if the environment variable RELDIR is not specified.

-Tells start_erl where the root of the release tree is placed in the file-system (like < Erlang root > \releases).
-The start_erl.data file is expected to be placed in this directory (if not otherwise specified). - -data < data file name> Optional, specifies another data file than start_erl.data in the <release root>.
+Everything after ++ is interpreted as options to start\erl itself. - -data <data file name> Optional, specifies another data file than start\erl.data in the <release root>.
 It is specified relative to the <release root> or absolute (includeing drive letter etc.).
 This option is used by the release handler during upgrade and should not be used during normal operation.
-The release data file should not normally be named differently. - -bootflags <box> boot flags file name Optional, specifies a file name relative to actual release directory (that is the subdirectory of <release root where the .boot file etc. are placed).
+The release data file should not normally be named differently. - -bootflags < boot flags file name > Optional, specifies a file name relative to actual release directory (that is the subdirectory of <release root > where the .boot file etc. are placed).
 The contents of this file is appended to the command line when Erlang is started.
 This makes it easy to start the emulator with different options for different releases.

-start_erl ERTS Reference Manual
+start\erl ERTS Reference Manual